Xinjiang Production and Construction Corps: Organization and function

-XPCC is subdivided into divisions, then regiments.
-It is headquartered at Urumqi.
+Headquartered in Ürümqi, XPCC is subdivided into divisions, then regiments.
 Each XPCC division corresponds to a prefecture-level administrative division, and are in themselves of sub-prefectural rank.
-In addition to regiments, the XPCC also administers regiment-level farms and ranches.
+In addition to regiments, the XPCC also administers regiment-level farms and ranches (团场).
+Frontier regiment farms (边疆农场) served a secondary function of preventing defection and were created along the border after the Yi–Ta incident in 1962.
 XPCC and each individual division are headed by three leaders: a first political commissar, a political commissar, and a commander.
-The XUAR Chinese Communist Party Committee Secretary is the first political commissar of XPCC ex officio and the first political commissars of each XPCC division are likewise their committee secretaries.
+The first political commissars of each XPCC division are their committee secretaries.

-Scholars consider the XPCC to act as a de facto prefecture-level governmental entity.

 Administrative structure

 The XPCC's 14 divisions which are then subdivided into 185 regiment-level entities (including regiments, farms, and ranches), scattered throughout Xinjiang, mostly in previously unpopulated or sparsely populated areas.